neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 Pointcut
 	The pointcut defines a set of join points which need to be matched before running an advice.
 The pointcut is configured by a *pointcut expression* which defines when and where an advice should be executed.
-FLOW3 uses methods in an aspect class as anchors for pointcut declarations.
+TYPO3 Flow uses methods in an aspect class as anchors for pointcut declarations.

 Pointcut expression